peterducai/etcd-tools/best_practices_book.md

 ### Where does Operator run?

-If Operator runs also on masters (virus or file scanner), it could have performance impact on master's storage (and therefor impact on ETCD).
+If Operator runs also on masters (virus, file or compliance scanner), it could have performance impact on master's storage (and therefor impact on ETCD).

-### How often Operator calls API?

-Operator that is calling API server very often (collecting statistics or orchestrating CRDs) could have impact on apiserver CPU usage, which could in turn affect also ETCD.

 ## Pipelines